sunggheel/docker-php-nginx/README.md

     docker exec -u 0 -ti {container_name} sh   #to run as root vi /etc/nginx/nginx.conf
+    nginx -t # to test the configuration file nginx -s reload # to reload Nginx

 ## Goal of this project
 The goal of this container image is to provide an example for running Nginx and PHP-FPM in a container which follows